aws-samples/amazon-personalize-samples/next_steps/operations/streaming_events/README.md

-# amazon-personalize-streaming-events
-This is a repo that contains code to deploy a sample UI and infrastructure to stream events into an Amazon Personalize event tracker

 # Getting Started

 This example showcases a key piece you can use to construct your API Layer to consume Amazon Personalize recommendations and produce real time events